jonnonz1/nz-statute-book/acts/public/1988/securities-markets-act-1988.md

   (b) is not in contravention of an unsolicited offer obligation or exemption.
 (2) A person to whom this section applies is not liable for any act done or omitted to be done by that person in good faith if the act or omission is—
-  (a) required by an unsolicited offer order made by the FMA; or (b) required by an order made by the Court under Part 5 in connection with a contravention of an unsolicited offer obligation or exemption; or
+  (a) required by an unsolicited offer order made by the FMA; or (b) required by an order made by the court under Part 5 in connection with a contravention of an unsolicited offer obligation or exemption; or
   (c) stated by the regulations made under section 48DB to be a protected act or omission for the purposes of this section.

 **Appeals**